Nexmo/station/_tutorials/two-way-sms-for-customer-engagement.md

 > **Note**: do not store your API credentials in your code, use environment variables.

-To receive replies to your notification SMS, you set your virtual number as the senderID for outbound messages when you make a request to [SMS API](/api/sms):
+To receive replies to your notification SMS, you set your virtual number as the SenderID for outbound messages when you make a request to [SMS API](/api/sms):

 **app.rb**